 FIRST AMENDMENT ACTIVITIES

 A special use permit is required for public assembly or the sale or distribution of printed matter in National Park Service areas when group size is greater than 25.
 All First Amendment activities must take place at the designated area at Convoy Point.
+A map of this location is available in the Superintendent's Compendium.
 All activities are limited to daylight hours.
 All park regulations must be followed and no resource damage is allowed.
 The application must contain a statement of the goal of the organization and the proposed activity.

 IMPORTANT NOTICE: Permits for First Amendment activities may take up to ten days to approve or deny.
 Customary permit fees requirements are not applied to First Amendment activities.

-The seven stilt houses located in the northern part of the park are closed to the public.
+The six stilt houses located in the northern part of the park are closed to the public without a permit.
 Special visitation permission can be obtained by contacting the Stiltsville Trust, which maintains the properties through a cooperative agreement with the National Park Service.
-Depending on the nature of your visitation request, you may require a special park use permit from the NPS in addition to permission from the Stiltsville Trust.
+Depending on the nature of your visitation request, it is likely you will require a special park use permit from the NPS in addition to permission from the Stiltsville Trust.
 For more information visit the Stiltsville Trust.

 IMPORTANT NOTICE: A minimum of 15 business days is required to review Stiltsville permit requests.
 This review period begins the day the completed permit application and $100 non-refundable permit fee are received.
 Applications will not be considered until payment of the $100 non-refundable application fee is received.
 Large or complex projects may take additional time.
 In addition to the application fee, other fees may be charged.
 National Park Service staff may be assigned as on-site monitors for the project.
 The permittee will be billed for all costs incurred.